 What does the procedure involve?

-This procedure is performed under a general anaesthetic, and most patients stay overnight.
+This procedure is performed under a general anaesthetic, and most patients stay one or two nights.
 Excess skin and breast tissue are removed, and the remaining breast tissue may be reduced further by liposuction.
 The nipple is not removed from the breast but is sutured in a higher position.
 The breast shape is reconstructed and the skin is stitched leaving either a ‘lollipop’ shaped scar or an anchor shaped scar (for the larger breasts).
-Some discomfort will last for two to three days and a three to four day stay in hospital is necessary.
+Some discomfort will last for two to three days.
 Recovery time can vary between two and six weeks, dependant on age and general fitness and stitches will be removed within 14 days.

 A well-fitting bra will need to be worn following surgery, but because of the post-operative swelling the final size of your breasts may not be obvious for several weeks.
 There is likely to be some tenderness and lumpiness of the breasts for several weeks, or even months, following surgery, but there is no reason why you cannot sunbathe and go swimming once the scars have fully healed.